 Shopify Plus Pricing – Overview of the Factors Involved

 As mentioned earlier, pricing for Shopify Plus varies from one user to the other, depending on their store’s needs and requirements.
-Let’s take a look at the factors which contribute to the overall cost of running a store powered by Shopify Plus.
+Shopify Plus costs can be broken down into:

 Shopify Plus Platform Fees